ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/brookton/maps/1866-atlas-motts-corners-cropped.md

 W. Shurter....Dealer in all kinds of Grains and Mill Stuffs.
 Custom Grinding.

-E. Loansbery...Tanner and Currier.
+E. Lounsbery...Tanner and Currier.
 Dealer in Hides and Leather.

 R. G. Tucker...Dry, Goods, Groceries, &c.